Speaker

 From Human Computers to AI - the history and future of software developers

 Before we had machines to do computations, we had human computers—people who sat and calculated long, complex calculations.
-When computers, as we understand them today, made an appearance, their profession drastically changed.
+When computers, as we understand them today, made an appearance, our profession drastically changed.

 This was hardly the first time and certainly not the last time an innovation disrupted a profession.
 However, this disruption gave birth to the concept of the programmer, which evolved and was later rebranded as the software developer.